ssalvaterra/LIB-201/mapping.md

 * Websites (i.e. blogs, news sites, .orgs, .govs, etc.).
     * Blogs can show you someone else's perspective on a related topic, link to other sources, etc.
     * You can find reports and data on government or organizational websites like the <a href="https://archives.gov">National Archives and Records Administration</a> or <a href="http://mshistorynow.mdah.state.ms.us/">Mississippi History Now</a>, from the Mississippi Department of Archives and History.
     * Wikipedia (gasp!) can even get you started with background information on a topic you're unfamiliar with!
-The external and reference links at the bottom of the page are also usually good breadcrubms to follow.
+The <b>external and reference links</b> at the bottom of the page are also usually good breadcrubms to follow.
 * <a href="https://mlp.ent.sirsi.net/client/en_US/muw">Library books</a>.
 Books (or book chapters) are a great way to take a deep dive into a topic.
 For establishing a foundation for a research topic that involves culture, history, major events...books are a great place to start.
+To broaden the possibilities, look for <a href="https://worldcat.org">books outside the W Library</a>.
 * <a href="http://libguides.muw.edu/az.php">Library databases</a>.
 Search library databases for things like scholarly articles, news, reviews, and more.
 * Digital collections or archives
     * Our own <a href="https://athenacommons.muw.edu/">AthenaCommons</a> contains digitized letters from the Smith Papers Collection.
     * The University of Mississippi's eGrove repository has a digitized collection of <a href="https://egrove.olemiss.edu/sta_msblubk/">MS Blue Books</a>, which contain historical legislative information relevant to our collection.

+To help with research topics, resources, and relevant websites, MUW faculty and staff have started the <a href="https://libguides.muw.edu/smithpapers">Smith Papers Research Guide.</a>

 ### Check-in